 Threats To U.S. Elections Aren't Going Away.
 What Have The 2020 Democrats Proposed?

-The warnings from national security leaders in Washington have been clear: the danger of foreign election interference isn't going away.
+The warnings from national security leaders in Washington have been clear: The danger of foreign election interference isn't going away.

 What have the many Democratic presidential hopefuls pledged to do about it?